Liborius Konstantin Kuno Arndt von Steuben

 Friedrich von Scholtz - Commander Army Group von Scholtz (Dec 1917)

-June 1917 saw von Steuben making his way to the Eastern Front where he replaced general of infantry Arnold von Winckler as commander of the Eleventh Army.
-This army was the legacy of Field Marshal August von Mackensen and was comprised of both German and Bulgarian troops.
-Here von Steuben distinguished himself especially during the final days of the war as a decisive yet prudent leader.
-He thus earned a deep and genuine respect from his subordinate officers and troops, resulting in the maintenance of a disciplined force even as the war ended in defeat for Germany.
+June 1917 saw von Steuben making his way to the Macedonian Front (Saloniki-Front) where he replaced General Arnold von Winckler as commander of the 11.
+Armee.
+This formation was the legacy of Field Marshal August von Mackensen and was comprised of both German and Bulgarian troops.
+Here von Steuben distinguished himself especially during the final days of the War as a decisive yet prudent leader.
+He thus earned a deep and genuine respect from his subordinate officers and troops, resulting in the maintenance of a disciplined force even as the hostilities ended in defeat for Germany.

 Steuben Coat of Arms

-General Kuno von Steuben's three brothers were also high-ranking German officers during the war: Berndt was a colonel in the III.
-Army Corps, Ernst was a lieutenant colonel, and Anton was a major general.
-Kuno's only son, Arndt Ernst von Steuben, served as a general staff officer in the 1st Imperial Guards Division.
-After the war, von Steuben officially retired from the military.
+General Kuno von Steuben's three brothers were also high-ranking German officers during the war: Berndt was an Oberst serving with III.
+Armee-Korps, Ernst was an Oberstleutnant, and Anton was a Generalmajor.
+Kuno's only son, Arndt Ernst von Steuben, served as a general staff officer with the 1.
+Garde-Infanterie-Division.
+After the Armistice was signed in November 1918, von Steuben officially retired from the military.
 In 1931, he was invited by the U.S. government to represent his family during the 150-year commemoration of the Battle at Yorktown.
-Von Steuben died on 14 January 1935 and is buried at the Invaliden-Friedhof in Berlin.
+Von Steuben died on 14 January 1935 and is interred at the Invaliden-Friedhof in Berlin.

 General der Infanterie 19.08.1914